usnistgov/ESV-Server/Entropy Source Validation Protocol.md

 ### Data Files

 Data files are submitted after the entropy assessment has been registered.
+Each file must contain exactly one million samples, padded to one byte per sample.
+In cases where the sample size of the data file does not match the overall entropy assessment bits per sample, the sample size of the data file can be specified via the key `dataFileSampleSize`.

 These are done with a `POST /esv/v1/entropyAssessments/<eaId>/dataFiles/<dfId>` with the following body

 ```
 Content-Type: multipart/form-data;
+Key: dataFileSampleSize, Value: <1-8>, Optional.
+If this value is not present, the value will be assumed as min(BitsPerSample, 8).
+This value must never be greater than BitsPerSample, or 8.
 Key: dataFile, Value: <binary data file upload>
 ```